Hyperpigmentation 101

 Skin + Me: What’s the relationship between pores and acne?

-Dr Malvina Cunningham: Pores that are blocked by dead skin cells and oil accumulation triggers the initial process of comedone formation.
-This is the main lesion found in acne – your typical whitehead and blackhead.
+Dr Malvina Cunningham: Pores that are blocked by dead skin cells and an accumulation of oil triggers the initial process of comedone formation.
+This is the main lesion found in acne – your typical whitehead and blackhead

 Working to keep pores clear of excess oil and dead skin (while still protecting your skin barrier) is one way to tackle acne.
 Remember that acne causes can be complex and triggers range from blocked pores to acne bacteria, hormonal changes, stress, some medications, poor cell turnover and other health and lifestyle factors.

-Medical facts checked by Head of Medical, Dr Malvina Cunningham.
+Medical facts checked by Consultant Dermatologist, Dr Malvina Cunningham.